 A great Flash interactive site for teens to learn about the many aspects of copyright.

 If you’re trying to obtain permission to use copyrighted music at the last minute, don’t assume that you will receive it in time for the deadline.
-This is a long process.
+This is a long process and you may not get the permission you need, which means you won’t be able to submit your film using the music.
 If this is the way you want to go, here are some tips to get you started.
 We recommend creating an alternate version of your film just in case the permission doesn’t come through.

 - Identify the song title and the performer(s) who recorded the song.